Here’s a quick introduction to the residents.

 and send us a note in the SPONSOR A CAT contact form to tell us which kitty is the lucky recipient of your support!
 If you’d like us to post your name as a sponsor, we’d love to share the good news.

-Gandolph is an 11-year old male with severe asthma.
+Gandolph is a 13-year old male with severe asthma.
 He’s a big boy at about 17 pounds.
 Click on the photo to read his story.

 Leo is a long-haired black male cat.
-He’s about 12-years old, partially deaf, and suffers from severe allergies and asthma.
+He’s 14-years old, partially deaf, and suffers from severe allergies and asthma.
 To read more about Leo just click on the photo.

-Mr. Gray is a senior male with a soft plush blue coat.
+Mr. Gray is a 14-year old male with a soft plush blue coat.
 This poor fellow has severe IBD and shrapnel from being shot.
 To read as much as we know of his story click on the photo.

 Anna is beautiful and very feral.
-She’s also about 13-15-years old.
+She’s also over 16-years old a very advanced age for a feral.
 To read more about Anna, click on her photo.

 Sebastian came to us flea-ridden, injured, and starving.
 He showed up near Thanksgiving during a storm.
+He’s 9-years old, young in this bunch.
 Read this handsome fellow’s story by clicking on the photo.

-Extra is in his teens, and he’s had several “extra” chances at life.
+Extra is at least 15-years old, and he’s had several “extra” chances at life.
 He has a high-grade heart murmur and allergies.
 He’s made the most of his extra chances.
 He might be on his tenth life.
 Read more about Extra by clicking on the photo.